Delimiter: Escape sequence

-A commonly used method for avoiding delimiter collision is to use escape sequence.
-A specific printable character or sequence of characters before a character that otherwise would indicate a boundary, indicates that the delimiter character is not to be treated as a boundary.
+A commonly used method for avoiding delimiter collision is to use an escape character or a multi-character escape sequence.
+A designated character (e.g. the backslash \), or sequence of characters before a character that otherwise would indicate a boundary indicates that the delimiter character is not to be treated as a boundary.

 Although effective, this technique has drawbacks including: